AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/howtos/electronic-seal-api.md

             //Get the background seal image for signature , if required.
             FileRef sealImageFile = FileRef.createFromLocalFile("src/main/resources/sampleSealImage.png");

+            // Set the document level permission to be applied for output document DocumentLevelPermission documentLevelPermission = DocumentLevelPermission.FORM_FILLING;

             //Create AppearanceOptions and add the required signature display items to it AppearanceOptions appearanceOptions = new AppearanceOptions();